EnergySystemLabETRI/leshan/README.md

 http://fr.slideshare.net/zdshelby/oma-lightweightm2-mtutorial

 Introduction to SmartFarm:
 Smart Farm is a plant farm which is equipped with sensors and actuators.
-An farm owner or user can monitor the farm and control actuators remotely.
+A farm owner or user can monitor the farm and control actuators remotely.
 Theses sensors and actuators are LWM2M clients.
 The LWM2M server helps users to manage the farm.

 Contact
 -------